 The part of the sun's electromagnetic spectrum that reaches the Earth's surface and affects humans directly can be broken down as follows:

 Frequencies higher than U.V.
 B, such as U.V.
 C, Röntgen, and gamma radiation, do not reach the surface of the Earth; the higher the frequency (so, the shorter the wavelength) the less penetration the radiation has, and the easier it is blocked or filtered out by various layers or girdles around the Earth.
-Frequencies lower than infra-red include microwaves and radio waves; these do reach the surface, but do not affect humans directly, although they can affect electric or electronic equipment.
+Frequencies lower than infra-red include microwaves and radio waves; these do reach the surface, but do not affect humans directly, but they can affect electric or electronic equipment.

 Any radiation from the sun's spectrum, from ultraviolet to infra-red, may damage your eyes, and ultraviolet and infra-red in particular may also damage your skin and, in the case of infra-red, the underlying tissues.
 So watch it (not the sun though; never watch the sun)!